-- In line with best practice, officers will provide induction training to the Board members following the May 2022 election and the formation of a new Board. - An review of the Code of Conduct, to reflect the Board's new Public Interest Disclosure Policy and make explicit the Board's zero tolerance to fraud and corruption, will be finalised and presented to the Board for approval. - Further consideration will be given to the secondary legislation which will be required to implement the Non-Domestic Rates (Scotland) Act 2020 Act.
-The Management Team, internal NDR Reform Project Team and our ICT Support Team will devise and amend procedures and systems, with a strong focus on the new appeals system that will come into effect on 1 January 2023. - We will continue to review the annual canvass process in light of the outcomes of the 2021 canvass and in the context of the Electoral Commission's Performance Standards and the agreed SAA KPIs.
-The agreed KPI statistics will be collected and benchmarked against other Scottish EROs to further inform improvement action. - The Board's Financial Regulations will be reviewed and, if necessary, revised. - Documentation and staff guidance will be reviewed and updated where any deficiency is identified in the ongoing Internal Audit of process digitisation. - To ensure its relevance and to reflect changing technologies, the Board's ICT Strategy will be reviewed and updated.
+- In line with best practice, officers will provide induction training to the Board members following the May 2022 election and the formation of a new Board.
+Although scheduled to happen during 2022/23, this did not take place and will be carried out during 2023. - Continued consideration will be given to the secondary legislation which implements the Non-Domestic Rates (Scotland) Act 2020 Act.
+The Management Team, Valuation Working Group and our ICT Support Team will devise and amend procedures and systems, with a strong focus on the new Proposal (appeals) system that will come into effect on 1 April 2023. - We will continue to review the annual canvass process in light of the outcomes of the 2022 canvass and in the context of the Electoral Commission's Performance Standards and the agreed SAA KPIs.
+The agreed KPI statistics will be collected and benchmarked against other Scottish EROs to further inform improvement action. - Following an internal audit recommendation, work will continue in creating single instructions for the organisation. - Following an internal audit recommendation, work will be carried out in formulating a long term work force plan. - A renewed focus will be given to implementing our Records Management plan, with particular focus on compliance with retention policies.